Anjura/ToastmastersMeet/README.md

 # Three Sessions
 The whole meet is divided into three sessions

-     a.
-Prepared speech session: The speaker gets to speak for 5-7 minutes and could deliver a speech that was prepared before-hand.
+     a.Prepared speech session: The speaker gets to speak for 5-7 minutes and could deliver a speech that was prepared before-hand.

-     b.
-Table-topic session: Random topics will be presented and anyone can speak up.
+     b.Table-topic session: Random topics will be presented and anyone can speak up.
 The speaker can speak for 1-2 minutes.

-     c.
-General Evaluation session: The general evaluator gives his/her evaluation on the meeting and the speakers.
+     c.General Evaluation session: The general evaluator gives his/her evaluation on the meeting and the speakers.
              The evaluators for the speakers present their evaluations too.

 # Roles